realisticattorney/Blog-App/README.md

 # Blog-App
 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Follow the steps of the guide

 Things you may want to cover: